HAZARDOUS WASTE GENERATOR STATUS GUIDANCE

 |Hazardous Waste Program fact sheet||

-|Division of Environmental Quality Director: Leanne Tippett Mosby||
+|Division of Environmental Quality Acting Director: Steve Feeler||

 1. Conditionally Exempt Small Quantity Generators (CESQGs) do all of the following:

-- Do not accumulate 100 kg of hazardous waste or 1 kg of acute hazardous waste at any one time.
+- Accumulate100 kg or less of hazardous waste at any one time

 2. Small Quantity Generators (SQGs) do any of the following:

-- Generate between 100 kg (220 pounds) and 1,000 kg (2,200 pounds) of hazardous waste in one calendar month, and
+- Generate more than 100 kg (approximately 220 pounds) but less than1,000 kg (approximately 2,200 pounds) of hazardous waste in one calendar month

 3. Large Quantity Generators (LQGs) do any of the following:

-- Generate 1,000 kg (2,200 pounds) or more of hazardous waste, or
+- Generate 1,000 kg (approximately 2,200 pounds) or more of hazardous waste in one calendar month

-- Generate 1 kg or more (2.2 pounds) of acutely hazardous waste, or
+- Generate more than 1 kg (approximately 2.2 pounds) of acutely hazardous waste in one calendar month

 Change in Generator Status

-Businesses generating or accumulating greater than100 kg of hazardous waste, or 1 kg or more of acutely hazardous waste, are required to register with the Missouri Department of Natural Resources (department).
-According to 10 CSR 25-5.262(2)(A)3.B., those businesses are also required to complete and file an updated Notification of Regulated Waste Activity form, whenever there is any change in:
+Businesses generating or accumulating greater than100 kg of hazardous waste, or 1 kg or more of acutely hazardous waste, are required to register with the Missouri Department of Natural Resources.
+According to 10 CSR 25-5.262(2)(A)3.B., those businesses are also required to complete and file an updated Notification of Regulated Waste Activity(NORWA) form (MO 780-1164), whenever there is any change in: